 Lovejoy recommends using sticky tape to “blot” up insects, and it works on eggs, too.
-Now this may seem tedious, but if your infestation is limited to one or two plants, it’s a great way to know that none, or at least very few, have escaped your notice.
+Now, this may seem tedious, but if your infestation is limited to one or two plants, it’s a great method to ensure that none, or at least very few, have escaped your notice.

 You may also try a fly-paper type of product, like Trapro’s Dual-Sided Sticky Traps, available from Amazon in 10-, 20-, and 30-pack sizes.
 Each strip is bright yellow, and measures 8 x 6 inches.
 The bright yellow color attracts a host of insects.
 The only problem here is that you may destroy beneficial ones as well as pests.

 Per the Texas A&M Forest Service Entomology Extension, dislodging insects with a water wand type of spray nozzle is ideal when the stream is strong enough to knock the bugs off, but not so intense that it damages plants.
 The best kind can be angled to spray the undersides of leaves.

 A firm spray should kill aphids on contact, however, be careful not to blast them from one plant to another, as any survivors will have a whole new plant to infest!

 You may like the Relaxed Gardener Watering Wand, available from Amazon.
 With eight adjustable spray settings, you’re bound to find one that’s just right.